RyanFrantz/ryanfrantz.github.io/_posts/2019-03-29-control-is-an-illusion.md

 We'll refer to these plot devices as agents of control because their use actively perpetuates the notion that we are in complete control.
-The primary reasons these agents of control have persisted for so long is because they offer a simple premise: because we are in complete control any failure that occurs must be due to a lack of control somewhere.
+The primary reasons these agents of control have persisted for so long is that they offer a simple premise: because we are in complete control any failure that occurs must be due to a lack of control somewhere.
 Therefore, all we have to do is locate where control was lost, correct it, and carry on.
 Never mind that this